Livingston County, New York: Livingston County Flag

 Green – the forests in the southern towns;

 White – salt and limestone, prominent minerals in the county;

 Balance and crossed quills – in honor of New York's first Chancellor Robert R. Livingston, for whom the county was named.

 Senecas and Pioneer history

 The Seneca Nation of Indians, once the most numerous and powerful of the Six Nations of the Iroquois, were called the "Keepers of the Western Door" because they guarded the western boundaries of the Haudenosaunee territory, which included the lands around Seneca Lake west to Lake Erie.
-Many of the principle towns were in the fertile Genesee Valley, part of what is now Livingston County.
+Many of the principal towns were in the fertile Genesee Valley, part of what is now Livingston County.
 Little Beard's Town, or Genesee Castle, located near present-day Cuylerville in the Town of Leicester, was one of the largest.

 Sullivan Campaign of the Revolutionary War

 In 1779, General George Washington ordered General John Sullivan to organize the largest American offensive movement of the Revolutionary War to displace the Iroquois and gain control of New York's western frontier.
 Sullivan's army of approximately 5000 men trekked into the heart of the Seneca territory with orders to destroy all settlements.

 On September 13, 1779, hundreds of Indians and Loyalists ambushed roughly 25 of Sullivan's scouts on a hill overlooking Conesus Lake at a site now known as the Ambuscade in the town of Groveland.
 At least 16 Americans were massacred including an Oneida guide.
 Scout leader Lt.
 Thomas Boyd and Sgt.
 Michael Parker were captured and their mutilated remains were discovered a day later when the army reached Little Beard's Town in Cuylerville, a hamlet in the town of Leicester.
 This site was the largest Indian settlement in western New York and the western limit of the Sullivan Campaign.
 Sullivan's army found the village deserted as most of the Indians and Loyalists had retreated west to Fort Niagara to avoid confrontation.

 The army buried Boyd and Parker then burned the village and thousands of surrounding acres of crops.
 Upon retreat, the army discovered the bodies of the soldiers of Lt.
 Boyd's scouting party at the Ambuscade and buried them with military honors.

 After fulfilling General Washington's instructions to destroy more than 40 Indian settlements and food supplies throughout the Finger Lakes, Sullivan's army returned to Easton, Pennsylvania.
 The mission was considered successful and helped to lessen the threat to white settlers across the state.

 The enthusiasm generated by soldiers of General Sullivan's army prompted the rapid development of the Genesee Valley and the area that now comprises Livingston County.
 Within five years following the Treaty of Paris in 1783, ending the Revolutionary War, colonists branched out from well-established settlements in New England and the Mid-Atlantic states, with visions of reaping the benefits this vast wilderness land had to offer.
 News of the beauty and fertility of the area spread as far as Western Europe.